 Cherry Blossoms

-As one of the first springtime blossoms, cherry trees burst into bloom throughout the Pacific Northwest from March to April.
-These beautiful blossoms can be enjoyed at many free parks throughout the city, including Waterfront Park.
+As one of the first springtime blossoms, cherry trees burst into color throughout the Pacific Northwest in March and April.
+These beautiful blossoms can be enjoyed at many free parks throughout the city, including Tom McCall Waterfront Park.

 Since 1990, cherry blossom trees have graced the waterfront of Portland.
 The 100 trees are part of the Japanese American Historical Plaza that starts at the Burnside Bridge and extends north along the waterfront to the Steel Bridge.
 The backdrop of the Willamette River with a large expanse of green grass make this spot magical.

 View my top picks for cherry blossom viewing.
-The places listed are free to visit.
+Most of the places listed are free to visit.

 Rhododendrons